nagix/mapr-swagger-ui/README.md

 ## How to update the Swagger definition file

-Run the following commands (requires the `python-pyquery` rpm package)
+Run the following commands (requires the `python-pyquery` rpm/deb package)

     cd /opt/mapr/adminuiapp/webapp/swagger-ui
     ./update_yaml